samikshakute/Linux-and-Terminal/commands/README.md

   It is a process started by the shell.
 We can use `jobs` command to list the running jobs.

   - Network Operations:
-    - `cat \etc\hosts`: displays the contents of /etc/hosts that contains the mappings of IP addresses to hostnames.
+    - `cat \etc\hosts` - displays the contents of /etc/hosts that contains the mappings of IP addresses to hostnames.
     - `host [options] <hostname or IP address>` - allows to query DNS records and retrieve information about domain names or IP addresses.
     - `ping <hostname>` - checks the status of the remote host.
     - `route [options] [command]` - used to view and manipulate routing table.